FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 April, 2023, concerning proposal to dispose of property at 16 Hawthorn

 Drive, Newcastle West, Co.
-Limerick.---
+Limerick.
+---
 2

 Members noted the proposal.